 It clouded my vision, invading my nostrils as I struggled for a breath of fresh air.
 The late night forest, once a peaceful dark with a freckled night sky, now burned red.
 Ringlets of fire and smoke wrapped around the once green, now black charred trees, it’s red and yellow hues roaring like an angry inferno.

-I was a pup, only four months of age, with a dull red and gray coat, now covered in dirt and remnants of ash.
+I was a pup with a dull red and gray coat, now covered in dirt and remnants of ash.

 I was alone.

 “Mama!”
 I cried out through the mind link, as smoke swirled around me.
 The dark clouds made me cough as I tried to howl, and it made my body feel worse and worse with each passing moment.
-Using the pack mind link, or a projection of thought was difficult for a pup my age.
+Using the pack mind link, a projection of thought was difficult for a pup my age.
 As a pup grew older, their connection to their pack strengthened.
-Currently trying hard enough my mother could hear me.
+At my age, trying hard enough my mother could hear me.
 My siblings as well.

-As the forest grew hotter, the struggle to decipher where I stood grew the more difficult.
-All familiar scents were masked by the smoke.
+As the forest grew hotter, the struggle to decipher where I stood grew more difficult.
+The smoke was thick, masking all familiar scents.

 I was spent.